Karl Spindler (naval officer): Literary works

 In 1921 Spindler published a book on his involvement in the smuggling plot which was translated into English as "The mystery of the Casement ship" or "The Mystery Ship".

 Life in the United States

 In 1931, in commemoration of the 15th anniversary of the Easter Rising, Spindler was asked by the president of the Irish committee in New York to give a lecture tour in several major US cities.
 His tour was organised by Irish-American groups (including IRA and other revolutionary and republican members) to demonstrate a purported bond between the Irish and Germans.
 He was awarded a gold medal in a commemoration ceremony in Mecca Temple, where he gave the first speech of the tour to about 4,000 people.

 In California, both San Francisco and Los Angeles hosted parades for Spindler, and he was given the key to the state of California.
 In Boston he was given the key to the city.
-An example of a commemorative medal from this tour can be found here.